allthingstalk/arduino-wifi-sdk/README.md

 ## Actuation Callbacks

 Actuation Callbacks call your functions once a message arrives from your AllThingsTalk Maker to your device on a specified asset.
-For each “Actuator” asset you have on your AllThingsTalk Maker device, you can add an actuation callback in your `setup()` function by adding `setActuationCallback("Your-Actuator-Asset-Name", YourFunction)`
+For each *Actuator* asset you have on your AllThingsTalk Maker device, you can add an actuation callback in your `setup()` function by adding `setActuationCallback("Your-Actuator-Asset-Name", YourFunction)`
 To receive data, simply create functions that utilize your desired type of data.

->Your function argument can be of any type, just make sure to match your function argument type with your actuator asset type on AllThingsTalk Maker.
+>Your function argument can be of any type, just make sure to match your function argument type with your *Actuator* asset type on AllThingsTalk Maker.

 **Example:**